veronika/tesselace-to-gf/docs/index.md

 Non-traditional grounds
 -----------------------

-The non-traditional grounds have been grouped based on the largest hole size in the ground.
+The non-traditional grounds have been grouped based on the size of the largest hole in the ground.

 * [Pentagon](5.md)
 * [Hexagon](6.md)